-- J.D. with a concentration in environmental law and sustainability - University of Victoria, 2012
+- J.D. (concentration in environmental law and sustainability) – University of Victoria, 2012

 - Law Society of British Columbia, 2013

-- Tsleil-Waututh Nation v Canada (AG), 2018 FCA 153 - Establishing that Canada failed fulfill constitutional obligations to the Coldwater Indian Band before approving the Trans Mountain Expansion Project along a route that puts the community’s sole source aquifer at risk.
+- Tsleil-Waututh Nation v Canada (AG), 2018 FCA 153 -Canada did not fulfill its duty to consult Coldwater Indian Band before approving a pipeline route through the community’s aquifer.

-- Huu-ay-aht v HMTQ, 2014 SCTC 7/2016 SCTC 14 - Finding of breach of fiduciary duty regarding the Crown’s mismanagement of on-reserve timber.
+- Huu-ay-aht v HMTQ, 2014 SCTC 7 and 2016 SCTC 14 – Canada breached its fiduciary duty in managing on-reserve timber.
 These were the first Specific Claims Tribunal decisions to award historical compensation and bring that loss forward to present day.
-Compensation to the First Nation totaled over $15 million and Canada’s judicial review to the Federal Court of Appeal was discontinued.
+Compensation totaled over $15 million.